vacp2p/roadmap/content/rfc/codex/marketplace-and-client-2024q4.md

 - Fully qualified name: `ift:rfc:codex:marketplace-and-client:marketplace`
 - Owner: jimstir
 - Status: not started
-- Start date: 2024/10/01
+- Start date: 2024/12/15
-- End date: 2024/12/31
+- End date: 2024/12/29

 #### Description

-This task includes writing a raw RFC based on the specifications of the Codex Marketplace.
+This task includes auditing a raw RFC of the Codex Marketplace based on the submission by the Codex team.
-It is crucial to the network, enabling data persistence by facilitating interactions among participants.
+The Marketplace is crucial to the network, enabling data persistence by facilitating interactions among participants.
 It provides mechanisms for enforcing agreements and repairing data when storage providers fail.